5G AND WHAT IT MEANS FOR EXPERIENTIAL MARKETING

 With all the hype around 5G, you’d be forgiven for thinking the revolution is already here.
 Let’s try and shed some light on exactly what it is and how it will enable a new wave of mobile experiences.

-Firstly faster download speeds, this means richer content and snappier loading times.
-4k video may seem like plenty of resolution but for the average VR headset to stream a full 360 3D experience 5-6 times 4k would be ideal.
+Firstly faster download speeds mean richer content and snappier loading times.
+4k video may seem like plenty of resolution but for the average VR headset to stream a full 360 3D experience 5-6 times, 4k would be ideal.
 Another solution is to only stream the area the user is looking at.
 This is where lower latency comes in, as you turn your head orientation information needs to be sent to the server and a different part of the video streamed.
 If you turn quickly or there’s too much latency you end up looking at a low res version waiting for the high res content to catch up.

 AR has similar challenges which 5G will address.
 The content needs to be responsive to the user’s environment.
 For an ideal AR experience, sensing what’s being looked at and serving up contextually relevant information before you’ve looked away is vital.
 Lower latency and faster data will mean some of these tasks can be offloaded to edge computing rather than having to be handled by local hardware, meaning AR glasses can be smaller and batteries last longer.